bpmsg/ahp-os/README.md

 * Weighted sum model (WSM) and weighted product model (WPM) for the aggregation of alternatives,
-* Export of input and result data as comma separated value (CSV) files for further processing or presentation in a spreadsheet program
+* Export of input and result data as comma separated value (CSV) files for further processing or presentation in a spreadsheet program.

 ## Installation